Larrylihang/Hello-World/README.md

 # Hello-World
-This is my first code on GitHub
+This is my first code on GitHub.

+Hi Everyone!